Year 2025 AGM Reports For AGM held on 9th May 2026

 ____________________________________________

 The three meetings of Synod followed the same format as in previous years.
 Each started with a time for refreshments and socialising, a short meditation and prayers.
 Synod members came together for the circulated agenda under the chairmanship of the Area Dean Fr.
-Glyn Holland.
+Glyn Holland and after his retirement in September by the new Area Dean Rev Graham Potter.
+The lay chair Alistair Bolton remained in post throughout the year.

-The first meeting of Synod 2024 met at St. Barnabas Church, Linthorpe on Thursday 29th February.
+The first meeting of Synod 2025 met at St. Cuthbert’s Church, Ormesby on Thursday 20th February.

-The second meeting met at St Cuthbert's Church Ormesby on Monday 17th June.
+The second meeting met at St Cuthbert's Church, Marton on Wednesday 18th June

-The final meeting of the year took place at Holy Trinity Church, North Ormesby on Tuesday 8th October.
+The final meeting of the year took place at St Cuthbert's Church, Ormesby on Thursday 16th October.

 More detailed information about Deanery Synod is available in the Parish Minutes Book and questions can be answered by the Deanery Representatives, Jill Carr or Margaret Morrell.